 Creating Custom Versonas

-Custom Versonas let you extend ForgeSDLC beyond generic ceremonies: they encode your regulatory context, tech stack, risk appetite, and handoffs into short, repeatable decision rituals.
+Custom Versonas let you extend ForgeSDLC beyond generic ceremonies: they encode your regulatory context, tech stack, risk appetite, and handoffs as triggers, criteria, and evidence expectations for short, repeatable sessions.
 Done well, they are cheaper than ad hoc reviews and more reliable than hoping specialists read the right wiki page before merge.

 Structure that scales